 Silas Craft Collegians

 The Silas Craft Collegians Program provides recent high school graduates, whose past academic performance does not reflect their true potential, with a comprehensive academic program leading to an associate degree.
 Collegians are assisted with career planning, skills assessment and development, tutoring, internships, community service opportunities and networking with professionals.
-Your scholarship support can fund scholarships for Silas Craft Collegians fund staffing, services, and resources to accommodate more students in the program.
+Your scholarship support can fund scholarships for Silas Craft Collegians and program funds provide tutoring, leadership classes and cultural excursions.